 Economic Causes

-The economic roots of revolution lay in taxation without representation.
+The economic roots of the revolution lay in taxation without representation.

-• Stamp Act (1765): Required colonists to buy stamps for legal documents, newspapers, and pamphlets.
-It was the first direct tax imposed by Britain.
+- Stamp Act (1765): Colonists were required to purchase stamps for legal documents, newspapers, and pamphlets.
+This was the first direct tax imposed by Britain.

-• Colonists organized boycotts, and groups like the Sons of Liberty protested violently.
+As a result, the colonists organized boycotts, and groups like the Sons of Liberty protested aggressively.

 Political Causes

-The slogan ‘No taxation without representation’ emerged as a powerful call to action.
-Colonists also feared that Britain intended to curtail their freedoms permanently.
+As a result, the slogan ‘No taxation without representation’ spread widely among the people.
+It became a powerful call for action.
+The colonists also feared that Britain was attempting to permanently restrict their freedom.

-Timeline of Key Events of The American Revolution
+Timeline of Major Events in the American Revolution

-• Boston Massacre (1770): During a demonstration, British troops shot and killed five colonial protesters.
-This fueled anti-British sentiment.
+- Boston Massacre (1770): During a riot, British troops shot and killed five colonial protesters.
+This fueled anti-British sentiments.

-• Boston Tea Party (1773): Protesters dumped British tea into Boston Harbor to oppose the Tea Act.
+- Boston Tea Party (1773): Protesters threw British tea into the Boston Harbor to oppose the Tea Act.

-• Intolerable Acts (1774): Britain punished Massachusetts by closing Boston Harbor and curbing local government powers.
+- Intolerable Acts (1774): Britain punished Massachusetts by closing Boston Harbor and restricting provincial governance powers.

-• First Continental Congress (1774): Colonies united to demand repeal of British laws.
+- First Continental Congress (1774): Colonists united to demand the repeal of British laws.

-• Battles of Lexington and Concord: The opening clash, famously called ‘the shot heard round the world,’ marked the start of open hostilities.
+- Battles of Lexington and Concord: The initial clash, famously described as ‘the shot heard around the world,’ marked the beginning of open hostilities.

-• Battle of Bunker Hill: Though technically a British victory, colonists proved they could fight effectively.
+- Battle of Bunker Hill: Technically a British victory, it demonstrated that colonial forces could fight effectively.

 Declaration of Independence (1776)